Introduction

-Below is data for preferred cola and ratings of each cola with 600 rows/respondents.
+Below is a table of raw data for preferred cola and ratings of each cola with 600 rows/respondents.
 You can transform your data from its current shape...

 ...to long shape.
 Now each row is a combination of preferred cola - cola rated - rating, amounting to 3600 ratings/rows: